 The following is an interview with Mr. Gilles in February 2015:

 Partnership with ARUP

 In October 2015 Haiti Health Initiative invited ARUP—a global firm of independent designers, architects, and engineers—to join the project.
-Since then HHI and its local Haitian partners have worked with ARUP to find a suitable plot of land for the new school building, and ARUP and HHI have worked together to design the school building itself as well as an external latrine facility and a retaining wall.
+Since then, HHI and its local Haitian partners have worked with ARUP to find a suitable plot of land for the new school building, and ARUP and HHI have worked together to design the school building itself, which includes several important innovations, as well as an external latrine facility and a retaining wall.
 As of October 28, 2016, ARUP and HHI have entered into a legal partnership for the duration of the project.

 The school will consist of 2 two-story blocks and an independently standing water closet facility, all enclosed by a retaining wall.

 Specifics of the classroom designs can be viewed below.